 You can also choose magnets!
 Magnet schools are free public schools that allow kids to focus on specific themes, like STEM, health sciences, or the performing arts.
 If there’s one near you with a theme your child is interested in, this could be an exciting option to consider.

 New Jersey has several magnet schools throughout the state.
 For instance, you can read about Montclair Public Schools’ approach to magnet schools, Union County Vocational-Technical Schools’ offerings, Middlesex County Vocational and Technical schools, and Newark Public Schools’ magnet schools.
-New Jersey Family recently posted this piece with some additional information on New Jersey’s magnet schools.
+New Jersey Family posted this piece with some additional information on New Jersey’s magnet schools.